 This important relationship between adaptation and stress is represented in the graphic below, adapted from one of Seiler’s hand-drawn sketches.
 The green line shows the adaptative signal we can experience from a workout while the red line represents the autonomic stress likely to accompany that effort.
 The ideal workout maximizes the adaptive signal but stops short of the point where autonomic stress really starts to kick up.

 To be clear, the research hasn’t been done to identify a physiological point, but as a coach, I encourage my athletes to ride about 45 to 60 minutes after they start experiencing cardiac drift.
+Similarly on a run, they can consider doing an extra 20 to 30 minutes.
 My belief is that this allows them to get the benefits of fast-twitch fiber recruitment while avoiding too much stress.
 That of course assumes that environmental factors such as heat, humidity, and hydration aren’t major contributors to their cardiac drift.

 Surprisingly, another way to improve durability, which has been demonstrated in research, is to incorporate strength training into your routine.
 Strength training will improve both the power of slow-twitch fibers and improve their resistance to damage.
-In other words, they will be able to go longer before they fatigue, postponing the recruitment of fast-twitch fibers.
+In other words, the athlete will be able to go longer before they fatigue, postponing the recruitment of fast-twitch fibers, and get out of a physiological steady state.

 Advanced durability training: “Cheating” the polarized model

-So in a long, slow workout, should you lock in at a set power or pace and let your heart rate drift up, even if that means going above your prescribed heart rate zone, or hold a steady heart rate and let your power or pace decline as needed?
+So, in a long, slow workout when an athlete starts experiencing cardiac drift, should they lock in at a set power or pace and let their heart rate drift up, even if that means going above a prescribed heart rate zone, or hold a steady heart rate and let power or pace decline as needed?

 The answer is complicated and it may mean you need to periodically “cheat” the polarized training model to maximize your adaptive gains.